 As such, leasing brokers need to verify the exact inclusions of a rental rate the tenant pays, regardless of what the lease is called.

 Three main factors determine the rate a tenant pays to lease a space:

-- Size of the space – or suite – being leased
+- Size of the area – or suite – being leased

 - Services provided that are included in the lease payment